Career center students celebrate jobs well done

 While Wills will return to the career center, Zoe Barbero-Menzel stood behind the same podium, stared out at the same crowded football field and said she got what she came for and then some, and was surprisingly ready to move on.

-Barbero-Menzel, who graduated from Montpelier High School last weekend, told those in attendance school was always a struggle, the pandemic and remote learning made it worse and it wasn’t until her guidance councilor suggested she consider career technical education as a junior that things finally clicked.
+Just having graduated from Montpelier High School the previous weekend, Barbero-Menzel told those in attendance that school was always a struggle, the pandemic and remote learning made it worse, and it wasn’t until her guidance counselor suggested she consider career technical education as a junior that things finally clicked.

 “Going to the Central Vermont Career Center was one of the best decisions of my life and has changed me not only as a learner but as a whole person,” she said.

-“I will do everything it takes to get there,” she said, echoing sentiments expressed earlier in the ceremony by Jody Emerson.

-The center’s first-year director, as well as the soon-to-be-superintendent of its looming incarnation as a stand-alone school district, Emerson urged students — those leaving, as well as those coming back, not to obsess over past “mistakes or missteps” and to savor the moment.
+The center’s first-year director and now first superintendent of the center’s new school district, Emerson urged students — those leaving, as well as those coming back — not to obsess over past “mistakes or missteps” and to savor the moment.

 “Take a deep breath, take a bit of time, set your goals, work hard to achieve them, and, if you have the chance to chase down your dream, do it,” she said.
 “If this pandemic has taught us anything, it’s that anything can and will change, it’ll take flexibility and persistence to continue making progress.”

-Emerson’s remarks kicked off a ceremony that ironically got started a few minutes late due to technical difficulties.

-Getting the picture-in-picture just right when you’re livestreaming is tricky business, if you want to make sure viewers can see the sign language interpreters.

-It was worth the wait for students, most of whom arrived early for a ceremony that represented something of a turning of the page for the career center, which is weeks away from becoming an autonomous school district, governed by a regional board.

-The outdoor ceremony itself was a change of pace.
-Historically, the annual awards ceremony has been held indoors at the Barre Municipal Auditorium even on fair weather days when an outdoor venue would have worked.
+The ceremony represented something of a turning of the page for the career center, which next month officially will become governed by an autonomous school district with a regional board.
+The outdoor event itself was a change of pace as past award ceremonies have been held indoors at the Barre Municipal Auditorium.

-Emerson noted some looming departures — a list that included veteran instructors, like Matthew Binginot, Amanda Garland and Clifton Long, as well as the center’s assistant director, Scott Griggs, who plans to retire after an educational career that included 21 years at the career center.
+Emerson noted some upcoming departures including veteran instructors like Matthew Binginot, Amanda Garland and Clifton Long, as well as the center’s assistant director, Scott Griggs, who plans to retire after a career that has included 21 years at the career center.

 “I leave at a time when the value of career technical education has never been greater, a time when the skills and knowledge gained, the credentials and credits earned open up ever-expanding possibilities,” Griggs said before turning his attention to students.